 Regardless of how well you know the different programming languages and their uses, you can find the perfect language to learn with a few simple steps.

 You don’t have to waste you valuable time on pondering over your first programming language when you are new to tech.
 Instead, you can use an easy step-by-step method for finding the perfect language and start learning it today.

-In today’s post, I’m going to walk you through 4 simple steps that will help you make the right choice.
+In today’s post, I’m going to walk you through a few simple steps that will help you make the right choice.
 You can take advantage of these tips right away and find your first programming language more easily.

 Here are a few related articles you may want to read, too:

-- Best Websites to Learn Programming and Web Development in 2019
+- The Best Websites to Learn Programming in 2019

 - Why Should You Learn To Code?
 12 Benefits from Learning Programming